Air Force

 Air Force x-ray tech

-Airman preparing the patient for an x-ray.
+Airman preparing the patient for an X-ray.
 Image: af.mil

 Besides documenting the patient treatment findings, Air Force Diagnostic Imaging technicians perform a few other administrative functions.

-Specialist will be in charge of receiving patients and scheduling appointments.
+The specialist will be in charge of receiving patients and scheduling appointments.

 They will prepare and process any examination requests from the referring doctor or clinic.